Special Education Services in an Inclusive Environment

 SPECIALIZED TRANSITON TO EMPLOYMENT PATHWAY (STEP)

 Following the completion of the STEP program, students continue training on post-secondary goals through the district’s Transition to Adult Life program.
-The program is a division of Service Source exclusively for NCCVT students aged 18-21.
+The program is a division of Service Source for NCCVT students aged 18-21.
 Students continue to receive individualized, comprehensive job readiness training through intensive paid and unpaid job exploration, community integration and work adjustment activities.
+Based on our employment training program and the commitment of our staff, our district is proud of its very high rate of placing students in competitive employment upon completion of the program at age 21.

 The Individuals with Disabilities Education Act (IDEAL) 1997, reauthorized 2004, is a law that provides for the delivery of transition services for students with an IEP or 504 plan.
 This law requires districts to provide a coordinated set of activities to give students the tools to adjust to adult life after high school.
 Being a vocational/technical school district, transition activities drive our programs in order to prepare students to be ready for career and/or college.
 These experiences include career exploration classes, career and technical education classes and a cooperative employment program.
 Additionally, students have access to a District Transition Coordinator who makes transition resources available to students and assists them with their individual transition goals and application to state agencies for support services they are entitled to upon graduation.